-The landlord gives the eviction notice to the tenant by mail, hand-delivery, or by simply leaving it in a visible location at the rental unit if the tenant isn’t there.
+The landlord gives the eviction notice to the tenant by mail or hand-delivery or simply leaves it in a visible location at the rental unit if the tenant isn’t there.

-The landlord and tenant must appear in court on the assigned date/s.
-In the event the tenant doesn’t respond, the landlord must file a motion for a clerk’s default judgment and a nonmilitary affidavit.
+The landlord and tenant must appear in court on the assigned date.
+If the tenant doesn’t respond, the landlord must file a motion for a clerk’s default judgment and a nonmilitary affidavit.

 The landlord then must file a motion for final default judgment and an affidavit of damages, if applicable.
-At this stage, the landlord should also provide the judge a final default judgment order.
+At this stage, the landlord should provide the judge with a final default judgment order.

 Step 5: Process the Writ of Possession

 The landlord must get the court clerk to sign a writ of possession before action can be taken toward evicting the tenant from the premises.

 Check that the sheriff received the writ of possession.
 Once they have, you can reclaim the property after a 24-hour window.

 Documents landlords file with the court: